 The Forum proceeded to establish itself, consulting local people on their wishes and concerns.
 We proposed boundaries and a constitution, and a committee was elected at the first annual general meeting on 6th March 2014.
 Several public meetings were held at which residents offered their views.
 These steps fulfilled the conditions for an application to be made to Camden Council to approve of the Forum.
 Camden held a six-week public consultation in summer 2014, and formally designated the Forum in September.

-Camden has designated eight other neighbourhood forums.
-These are in Highgate, Kentish Town, Fortune Green and West Hampstead, Somers Town, Dartmouth Park, Camley Street, Church Row/Perrins Walk, and Redington and Frognal.
+Camden has designated eleven other neighbourhood forums.
+These are in Highgate, Kentish Town, Kilburn, Fortune Green and West Hampstead, Fitzrovia East, Mount Pleasant, Somers Town, Dartmouth Park, Camley Street, Church Row/Perrins Walk, and Redington and Frognal.

-The next stage for the Forum is to write a Neighbourhood Plan, which will create policies aimed at encouraging good planning that retains and improves Hampstead’s unique character, streetscape and natural environment.
+The next stage for the Forum was to write a Neighbourhood Plan, which would create policies aimed at encouraging good planning that retains and improves Hampstead’s unique character, streetscape and natural environment.
 It should also ensure that Hampstead offers a welcoming environment to businesses, and that the area’s development is sustainable socially and environmentally.